-International wheelchair rugby star Chris Bond was 19-years-old when he was diagnosed with a rare form of leukaemia.
-He survived, but a bacterial infection took his left hand, right fingers and legs below the knee.
+Before Chris Bond was an international wheelchair rugby star, he was a 19-year-old battling acute promyelocytic leukaemia.
+He survived, but lost his left hand, right fingers and legs below the knees to a bacterial infection.

 Chris is now one of the best 3.5 wheelchair rugby players in the world.
 On debut at the London 2012 Paralympic Games, he helped lead the Australian wheelchair rugby team, the Steelers, to their first Paralympic gold medal, and matched this effort in 2014 at the IWRF Wheelchair Rugby World Championship in Odense, Denmark, where they won their first world title.